kagenocookie/REE-Content-Editor/README.md

 | many other misc files | raw data read/write

 </div>

+*File types marked with ☑️ are effectively feature complete.*

 ## Custom entity support
 Accessible under the Windows > Entities menu option for supported games, these are streamlined editors for game-specific data.
 They can be used to more easily modify or add custom items and other game content related objects.